rouseabout/os/README.md

 To boot in QEMU use use `make qemu-linux`.
 To boot in TinyEMU use `make temu-linux`.

+### 64-bit EFI boot loader

+`make qemu-efi` or `make qemu-efi-cdrom` will boot *os* using its own 64-bit EFI boot loader.
+The files produced in the efi/ directory can be copied to a USB FAT file sytsem for testing on real hardware.

-### os boot loader
+### BIOS boot loader

-No operating system is complete without its own boot loader!
+No operating system is complete without its own BIOS boot loader!
 `make boot.bin` will produce a custom boot image that can be written to a hard disk or USB drive.
 The image contains no files, just the boot loader, kernel and initrd stored in contiguous sectors.